-Only if there is a reorg that is sufficiently long1.
+Only if there is a reorg that is sufficiently long.
 In order for that to happen, you need more hash power working on the other side of a fork than the hash power that is working on the current best chain.

 2. Can we remove the testnet block explorer given that one for mainnet is available?

 3. What do “[INF] CHAN: Adding orphan block” messages mean?

-It just means a block that you do not have the parent for was received3.
-It pretty much always happens when restarting
+It just means a block that you do not have the parent for was received.
+It

 of you, sent a notification that a new block showed up, one for which you do not

 4. Should I download the blockchain again with every new software release?

-You should almost never have to download the chain again4 on an upgrade unless it is just a super massive change where it makes sense to start over.
+You should almost never have to download the chain again on an upgrade unless it is just a super massive change where it makes sense to start over.
 Typically though, it should migrate things so it just works.

 5. What is the genesis block number?

 6. What do “[INF] CHAN: FORK: Block 000…” messages mean?

-Here is an example message:
+Here is an example message taken from

 [INF] CHAN: FORK: Block 0000000000001aedcf1b82b087a1d05ef787550174da1012e473e8ee8c178937 (height 17879) forks the chain at height 17878/block 000000000000150f863186cab6ef5c433bcc155d2f683394f8e65cb037f80b16, but does not cause a reorganize

-In this case, block #17880 (000000000000154c6091747245e3c2620447c71b346aed09548e74b4543d0d66) ended up building on top of 000000000000147d33cde5e9823122924fb43405418712720eb6457956d8edbb, so the other solution (
+In the case above, block #17880 ended up building on top of 000000000000147d33cde5e9823122924fb43405418712720eb6457956d8edbb, so the other solution (